Religious delusion

 A religious delusion is defined as a delusion, or fixed belief not amenable to change in light of conflicting evidence, involving religious themes or subject matter.
-Religious faith, meanwhile, is defined as a belief in God or a religious doctrine in the absence of evidence.
+Religious faith, meanwhile, is defined as "confidence or trust in a person or thing" or "belief that is not based on proof."
 Psychologists, scientists, and philosophers have debated the distinction between the two, which is subjective and cultural.

 Definition

 Individuals experiencing religious delusions are preoccupied with religious subjects that are not within the expected beliefs for an individual's background, including culture, education, and known experiences of religion.
 These preoccupations are incongruous with the mood of the subject.
 Falling within the definition also are delusions arising in psychotic depression; however, these must present within a major depressive episode and be congruous with mood.

 Some psychologists have characterized all or nearly all religion as delusion.

+A clear framework for distinguishing religious delusions from socially or culturally acceptable religious beliefs was outlined by Sims (1995), who proposed a set of criteria to improve diagnostic reliability.
+These criteria help clinicians avoid misclassifying normative religious experiences as delusional by focusing on specific features of the belief and its broader context.
+According to Sims, a belief may be identified as a religious delusion if it meets the following criteria: